abdelrahman-elkady/se-tutorial/lab-1.md

 Now that we have our text editor open go ahead and create google.com (like the one in the lecture).

-start by creating an index.html file and write your html there once done you can see it in the browser by double clicking on the file or by typing `chrome index.html` or firefox `index.html`
+start by creating an index.html file and write your html there once done you can see it in the browser by double clicking on the file or by typing `chrome index.html` or `firefox index.html`

+> in ubuntu it is `chromium-browser index.html`

 You can inspect element and see the html
 You can see the http requests via the chrome networks tab (go to a site like the actuall google.com and what happens in the networks tab).